Breeders' Cup World Championships

-When: The Breeders Cup takes place on November 1st and 2nd, 2013
+When: The Breeders Cup takes place on October 30th and November 31st, 2015

 The primary goal of Breeders' Cup Limited is to build positive public awareness of Thoroughbred racing and to expand opportunities for enhancement of the Thoroughbred industry.
 These objectives are first accomplished through the Breeders' Cup Championship, a year-end international showcase of the sport's greatest stars.

 Additionally, the Breeders' Cup supports these goals through the funding of a year-round series of stakes races, consumer marketing programs and nationally televised races.
 Take the Breeders' Cup Challenge today!

 It's the All Star Game of Thoroughbred racing - only better.
 Eight times better.
 It's the Breeders' Cup Championship, a multi-million dollar extravaganza that brings together the world's best horses to compete in eight sensational races.

 The Breeders' Cup Championship culminates the racing season and crowns the fleetest sprinters, the most promising two-year-olds, the best turf horses.
 The right to be called the best of the best belongs, many would argue, to the winner of the day's final and richest race: the $4 million Breeders' Cup Classic.

 The Breeders' Cup Championship is non-stop action from the moment the horses step onto the track for the first race, the Distaff, until the garland is draped across the shoulders of the Classic winner at dusk.
 Heart-stopping finishes, stunning upsets, international glamour, old-fashioned fun - Breeders' Cup Championship has it all.